shreyash00007/UX/README.md

 # UX
-Its about ux
+It's about UX

 1. Aesthetic Usability Effect — Aesthetic design create a positive reaction.
 2. Doherty Threshold — Keep feedback within or less than 400 milliseconds to increase productivity.
 3. Fitts’s Law — Touch targets should be easily accessible.
 4. Hick’s Law — Choices should be simple and easy to understand.
 5. Jakob’s Law — The user expects a website to work as same as the others.
-6. Law of Common Region — Elements are perceived related if they share a common background or region.
+6. Law of Common Region — Elements are perceived as related if they share a common background or region.
-7. Law of Pragnanz — People tend to remember simple figures than complex shapes.
+7. Law of Pragnanz — People tend to remember simple figures more than complex shapes.
 8. Law of Proximity — Elements that are close to each other tend to look grouped.
 9. Law of Uniform Connectedness — Visual connection helps people to see a relation between items.
 10. Miller’s Law — Keep contents between 5 to 9 items at a time.